Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 ![](assets/dog-api-signup.jpeg)

-After clicking ‘SIGNUP’, you’ll see a thank you screen and a message to check your inbox for the key.
+After clicking ‘SIGNUP’, you see a thank you screen and a message to check your inbox for the key.
 Head to your email and you should receive an email containing your shiny new API key like this:

 ![](assets/dog-api-example-key.png)

-With your API, it’s time to take a quick look at the documentation, which is another important aspect of your role as a frontend developer, especially when working with APIs.
+With your API, take a quick look at the documentation, which is another important aspect of your role as a frontend developer, especially when working with APIs.

 ### Experiment with The Dog API Documentation

-In a real-life frontend role, you’ll very likely come across a situation where you have to connect to APIs to fetch important data for your UI.
+In a real-life frontend role, you will come across a situation where you have to connect to APIs to fetch important data for your UI.
 When facing this, you’ll hopefully have access to quality API documentation that outlines what endpoints are available, as well as information that explains how to call the endpoint — what parameters to supply, what the format of the data returned is, and so on.

 With that in mind, take a quick peek at [The Dog API documentation](https://docs.thedogapi.com/).
 Fire up the URL in your browser of choice and you’ll see a screen similar to this.